graphql/graphql-spec/rfcs/InputUnion.md

 * Preserve option value
 * Understandability is just as important as correctness

+Each criteria is identified with a Letter so they can be referenced in the rest of the document.
+New criteria must be added to the end of the list.

 ### A) GraphQL should contain a polymorphic Input type

 The premise of this RFC - GraphQL should contain a polymorphic Input type.